mobify/pikabu/README.md

     var pikabu = new Pikabu({

-        // The viewport encapsulates all content & pikabu side-ins on the page.
+        // The viewport encapsulates all content & pikabu sidebars on the page.
         viewportSelector: '.m-pikabu-viewport',

         // If you'd like to request different elements be used as controls, you